WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    ------------ | ------------ | ---------- | ---- | ----
    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

-Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (sites_mandatoryFieldMissing.csv) to be passed back to the organization supplying the data.
-Mandatory fields include: - SiteUUID - SiteName - CoordinateMethodCV - EPSGCodeCV
+Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (**sites_mandatoryFieldMissing.csv**) to be passed back to the organization supplying the data.
+Mandatory fields include:
+- SiteUUID
+- SiteName
+- CoordinateMethodCV
+- EPSGCodeCV

 ##  2. watersources_UT.py - generate list of water sources from which water is allocated from
 Tables required: